qrzou/ParCo/README.md

-If you wish to reproduce the visualization results of ParCo, we recommend installing the environment locally following our tutorial and reproducing it there (as results differ between ).
+If you wish to reproduce the visualization results of ParCo, we recommend installing the environment locally following our tutorial and reproducing it there (as results differ between Colab and local runs).
-This is likely due to differences in the CUDA environment and GPU between Colab and local training/testing.
+This is likely due to differences in GPU and CUDA environment between Colab and local training/testing.

 <p align="center">
 <img src="docs/imgs/demo_screenshot.png" width="90%" />